-An additional chloride load of $3,500 \text{ mt} \cdot \text{yr}^{-1}$ (3% of the total load) was added to the Main Lake segment data in order to satisfy a conservation of mass constraint on the exchange rate calibration procedure requiring the mean inflow concentration to be equal to the concentration in the outflow segment for this conservative substance.
-Municipal records indicated that road de-icing salt runoff from unmonitored urban areas adjacent to the Main Lake could have accounted for this amount of chloride, although the difference between the measured inputs and outputs was not statistically significant (Table 2) and could have resulted simply from measurement error.
+An additional chloride load of $3,500 \text{ mt} \cdot \text{yr}^4$ (3% of the total load) was added to the Main Lake segment data in order to satisfy a conservation of mass constraints on the exchange rate calibration procedure requiring the mean inflow concentration to be equal to the concentration in the outflow segment for the conservative substance.
+Municipal records indicate that road de-icing salt runoff from unmonitored unit areas adjacent to the Main Lake could have account for this amount of chloride, although the difference between the measured inputs and outputs was statistically significant (Table 2) and could have ressimply from measurement error.

-The model input data are summarized in Table 3.
-Data from two time periods were used in developing the model.
-Flows and chloride loadings measured during the entire two-year monitoring period of March 1990 to February 1992 were used to calibrate the exchange rate terms ( $E{ij}$ ).
-Phosphorus sedimentation rates (k, terms) were calibrated to the 1991 hydrologic base year flows and loadings, on the rationale that time lags in lake response resulting from phosphorus residence time factors and sediment-water interactions probably make the measured lake phosphorus concentrations more reflective of long term average loading conditions.
+The model input data are summarized in T_o.
+Data from two time periods were used in devethe model.
+Flows and chloride loadings measduring the entire two-year monitoring period of 1990 to February 1992 were used to calibrate exchange rate terms (E{ij}).
+Phosphorus sedimerates (k, terms) were calibrated to the 1991 hyperbolic terms (b) and the sedimeter of the terms (b) and the terms (b) and the terms (b) and the terms (b) and terms (b base year flows and loadings, on the rationale that time lags in lake response resulting from phosphorus residence time factors and sediment-water interactions probably make the measured lake phosphorus concentrations more reflective of long term average loading conditions.